UQComputingSociety/constitution/constitution.md

 ## 8th of October 2019

 ### 1 Preliminaries

-1.1 The Society shall be called “University of Queensland Computing Society”, hereafter referred to as “the Society”
+1.1 The Society shall be called “University of Queensland Computing Society”, hereafter referred to as “the Society”.

 1.2 The Society shall be an associated body of the University of Queensland Union in the category of General Society.